-7110 to 7200 are associated with clinical core clerkships.

-7200 to 9000 are associated with clinical elective clerkships.
+7110 to 7200 are associated with clinical core clerkships.7200 to 9000 are associated with clinical elective clerkships.

-An American University of Antigua College of Medicine student carrying nine or more credits in a term is considered a full-time student.
-Any student taking less than full-time or nine credits is considered a part-time student at AUACOM.
+An American University of Antigua College of Medicine student carrying nine or more credits in a term is considered a fulltime student.